-Determination of the critical aircrafts, and associated Runway Design Codes (RDCs) and Taxiway Design Groups (TDG), is a critical step in the AMP process and has significant influence on the overall development depicted in the preferred development alternative.
-The established critical aircrafts determine the design criteria for which the airport will be developed, including runway lengths, taxiway configurations and geometry, and the areas necessary for the protection of aircraft operations, passengers, and the neighboring community.
+Determination of the critical aircrafts, and associated Runway Design Codes (RDCs) and Taxiway Design Groups (TDG), is a critical step in the AMP process and has significant influence on the overall development depicted in

 The FAA defines the critical aircraft as "...the most demanding aircraft type, or grouping of aircraft with similar characteristics, that make regular use of the airport."
 Regular use as defined by the FAA is having 500 annual operations or more, including local and itinerant operations, excluding touch-and-go operations.
 An operation is considered either a takeoff or landing.
 Further, an airport can have multiple critical aircrafts depending on the number of runways, differing operational usage across the airport, and the overall layout of the airport facilities.